ShawnL57/Wonky-Kong/README.md

 - [Future Enhancements](#future-enhancements)

 ## Overview
-Wonky Kong is a retro-inspired platformer game developed for the NachenGames Corporation, a fictional competitor to Small.ai.
+Wonky Kong is a retro-inspired platformer game that serves as a modern reinterpretation of the classic Donkey Kong arcade game.
 The game is a modern reinterpretation of the classic Donkey Kong arcade game, with additional mechanics, enemies, and player abilities.
 The player controls a plumber navigating through multiple levels filled with ladders, platforms, and various hazards to ultimately reach Kong and progress to the next level.

 ## Gameplay
 In Wonky Kong, the player aims to climb ladders, dodge rolling barrels, avoid fireballs and Koopas, and collect power-ups to increase lives or gain temporary burping power.
 Each level is designed as a 20x20 grid consisting of platforms, ladders, enemies, and collectible items.
 The game continues until the player either completes all levels or loses all lives.